-Proposed mitigation measures:
+Proposed geology and soils mitigation measures:

-- Works are to be strictly limited to areas required for access and resurfacing works.
-Unnecessary encroachment into surrounding road verges will not be tolerated. - If any contaminated land requiring remediation were encountered (outwith the carriageway boundary), it will be contained and/or removed in a safe and controlled manner to the standards required by SEPA.
+If any contaminated land requiring remediation were encountered, it will be contained and/or removed in a safe and controlled manner to the standards required by SEPA.
 Any removal of potentially hazardous material is likely to constitute a net positive impact as this will remove the risk of any future contamination.